 First dough rise - 30 minutes

-Divide into two dough balls and let the dough rise for 30 minutes while covered in a prepared pan with some olive oil and plastic in contact.
 The olive oil on top of the dough ball will prevent the plastic wrap from sticking to the dough.
-(Take a look at the recipe card for detailed instructions at the bottom of the page).
+(See the recipe card for detailed instructions at the bottom of the page.)

 Second rise

-Put the dough on a rectangle baking sheet, gently stretch it into a rectangle shape, press with your fingers, and cover it with some olive oil and fresh rosemary.
+Put the dough on a rectangle baking sheet, gently stretch it into a rectangle shape, press with your fingers, and cover it with olive oil and fresh rosemary.

 Bread baking